 The research found that concepts of diversity and inclusion are experienced differently among people of different backgrounds.
-This makes it challenging to define what a diverse and inclusive organization is, because different people value different things.
+This makes it challenging to define what a diverse and inclusive organization is because different people value different things.

-At Culture Amp, belonging is about creating a place where people feel they are respected, connected, and included.
+At Culture Amp, belonging is about creating a place where people feel respected, connected, and included.
 We want to create a diverse organization that brings the power of inclusion to the forefront.
 This is particularly challenging when people are located all around the world, but we’re committed to overcoming this.

 Universal experiences help create a sense of belonging